StantonMartin/pgnc-external-stack/README.md

 # Edit .env with your specific configuration
 # You could also cp a .env into the root of the project

-# If using SSL add you gcp-key.json to certbot
+# If using SSL add your gcp-key.json to certbot
 cp ../gcp-key.json certbot/gcp-key.json

 # Set up new environment with Docker